 Wrap your brush in plastic wrap or place your roller in a plastic bag, squeeze out the air and tie the bag securely around the handle of the roller using a rubberband or tie top.
 This will keep the paint fresh while you are taking a break and will save you having to rinse out brushes and rollers repeatedly.

 Bring unwanted paint and paint containers into selected Resene ColorShop and let us take care of them for you.
 Resene will offer good quality paint to community groups for reuse and recycle packaging materials that are recyclable.

 Selected Resene ColorShops have been designated as Resene PaintWise collection centres.
 Drop off your unwanted paint and paint containers to these designated Resene ColorShops at any time during their opening hours.
 Full Resene ColorShop address and phone details are listed in the Resene PaintWise brochure or on the Resene website.

 You are welcome to bring back paint and paint packaging no matter what brand.
 Resene branded paint and paint containers are free to return.
 A small charge applies to non-Resene branded product to help offset the costs of the PaintWise programme.
 The Resene PaintWise programme is run by the non-profit Resene Foundation funded by contributions from Resene, a small levy on retail paint purchases and trade returns.

 Due to safety requirements, paint and paint containers will only be accepted at the designated Resene ColorShops during normal store hours.
 Sorry, paint and paint packaging returns cannot be accepted by any other Resene ColorShops.
 See the Resene PaintWise acceptance list on the Resene website or in store to see what you can return to the Resene PaintWise service.

-Visit www.resene.co.nz/paintwise or ask your local Resene ColorShop staff.
+Visit www.resene.co.nz/paintwise or ask your local Resene ColorShop staff for more information.